 c.
 Mother Tongue

-Most Taliseños speak / or with Tagalog origin.
+Most Taliseños speak Tagalog.
 Other languages include English, Bicolano, Ilocano and others.

 d.
 Religious Affiliation

 Most of the Taliseños are Roman Catholics, while other dominant religion includes:

 NAME OF RELIGION TOTAL POPULATION PERCENTAGE NO. OF POPULATION